-In 2014, NuForce’s cofounder, Jason Lim, with backing from the OEM factory, bought the assets of NuForce’s high-end division, and formed NuPrime Audio, Inc. Under the leadership of Jason Lim, NuPrime has assembled a design team comprised of highly talented engineers.
-NuPrime has since introduced a series of superbly engineered yet affordable audio components that has won numerous accolades over the past few years.
-In 2015, for the first time in high end audio history, NuPrime has received four Product Of The Year awards from two prestigious magazines The Absolute Sound and SoundStage!
+In 2014, a team of engineers led by the former CEO of Nuforce, Jason Lim, founded Nuprime Audio, Inc. This highly talented team has since introduced a series of innovative and exquisitely designed yet affordable audio components that have won numerous accolades over the past few years.
+In 2015, for the first time in high-end audio history, NuPrime had received four Product Of The Year awards from two prestigious magazines, The Absolute Sound and SoundStage!
 Network.

 Reaching new heights

-NuPrime remains to be one of the few audio companies that is still pushing the boundaries with in house Research and Development, culminating with the NuPrime Evo One in 2018.
-Evo One is the first Class-D amp that achieved 1M Ohm input impedance and 700kHz switching frequency, with sonic performance unmatched by any Class-D amps, and surpassing most of the world class solid state amps.
+NuPrime Evolution One is the first Class-D amp that achieved 1M Ohm input impedance and 700kHz switching frequency, with sonic performance unmatched by any Class-D amps, and surpassing most of the world class solid state amps.
 Besides having better performance than competing off-the-shelf solutions, NuPrime is able to tailor the sound of our amplifiers with our Hybrid Class D technology.
 Our products encompass design philosophies only seen at much higher price point, which is in-line with our pursuit of creating high-end audio components at affordable prices.

 NuPrime aims to achieve yet greater heights of excellence and value in high-performance audio.